ypriverol/github-paper/REVIEWS.md

    would help to convey the value / ease of continuous integration, and of test coverage.

-> Thank you for this suggestion.
+> Response: Thank you for this suggestion.
 In the current version of the
 > manuscript we included examples in most of the sections of the
-> manuscript (Table 1).
+> manuscript (see Table 1).

 5. The target audience is the relatively 'novice' developer; more established researchers will have their own procedures in place,